March 22, 2022

 About CBC Films

-CBC Films supports high-quality features that reflect, represent, and reframe a range of perspectives through character-driven stories that are at the centre of the Canadian experience.
-Committed to creative excellence, cultural relevance, and talent development, CBC Films prioritizes filmmakers from the following communities: Indigenous, Black, Persons of Colour, Persons with a Disability and 2SLGBTQIA+, along with a parallel commitment to gender parity.
-With a robust library of over 120 Canadian films available to stream on CBC Gem, CBC strives to create an unparalleled destination for Canadians to discover homegrown film.
+CBC Films supports feature films that reflect, represent, and reframe a range of perspectives at the centre of the Canadian experience.
+Committed to creative excellence, cultural relevance, and talent development, CBC Films prioritizes storytelling that amplifies equity-deserving communities, along with a parallel commitment to gender parity.
+CBC Films encompasses CBC’s continued investment in Canadian features, filmmakers and film industry, including the TIFF–CBC Films Screenwriter Award, now in its sixth year of supporting the country’s diverse screenwriting talent.
+With a robust library of over 200 Canadian films available to stream on CBC Gem, CBC strives to create an unparalleled destination for Canadians to discover homegrown film.

-TIFF’s Industry programming is generously supported by Ontario Creates and Telefilm Canada.
+TIFF Industry Programming is generously supported by Major Supporters Ontario Creates and Telefilm Canada.

 TIFF’s Talent Development programmes are supported in part by Share Her Journey, which is committed to increasing the participation, skills, and opportunities for women behind and in front of the camera.